-The Mellers team will continue to upload daily tasks to Purple Mash, which will be marked each day.
-We’ll continue our fortnightly calls home to each family, with home visits too for some families.
-We’ve also delivered packs fortnightly to those families who don’t have internet access, and collected any completed packs for marking.
+From September 2020, Mellers has been open to all pupils.
+However, as a result of 4 staff members testing positive in the second week of term, we closed the school on the advice of Public Health England, and opened back up on 14th September when it was safe to do so.
+During any periods of bubble or school closure in the future, the Mellers team will continue to upload daily tasks to Purple Mash, which will be marked each day, and stream some lessons live on Teams, just as we did during lockdown.
+We’ll also continue our fortnightly calls home to each family, with home visits too for some families.
+We’ll deliver packs fortnightly to those families who don’t have internet access, and collect any completed packs for marking.
 We will be communicating everything through this website, our Facebook page, Marvellous Me and the normal school texts.
-Please make sure you keep a close eye on these social media platforms; in fact, Miss Dawson does a weekly Facebook Live assembly at 2pm each Monday, where we celebrate some of the fabulous work our pupils have been involved in.
+Please make sure you keep a close eye on these social media platforms; in fact, Miss Dawson does a weekly Facebook Live assembly to share the great work our pupils have been doing with the community.
 Our website has lots of online learning links under the Curriculum and Learning from Home tabs, including music lessons from the Nottingham Music Hub.
-Many classes are now accessing Teams lessons, which were trialled by Y6 and Y5 in early June, and which are now being used by KS1 and KS2 pupils.

 All letters to parents, carers and children can be found in the Parents section, under Letters to Parents and Carers.

 We understand that this is a really difficult time for everyone.
 We want to be able to support you as much as possible.
 If you’re struggling, there is a list of numbers below that might offer you support, but don’t forget that the Mellers team is in school for the foreseeable future so please don’t hesitate to contact us if you need help, advice or reassurance.
 Our Mellers food bank has been emptied and replenished 4 times since lockdown, so please contact us if you need to come and collect some bags of food for your family.